UKCloud/documentation/articles/vmware/vmw-faq.md

 This service, how to order it, and the constraints it may place on operation, is fully documented within our Knowledge Centre.

+### What is the Advanced management bundle ?
+This bundle includes Distributed Firewall (DFW), Distributed Logical Router (DLR), Layer 2 VPN and vROPs Tenant Monitoring and Metrics.

+NOTE
+* These services may not be available in all regions and zones.
+* This is enabled at an organisation level, therefore all VMs within the organisation will be uplifted.
+See Pricing Guide for details

 ### How does UKCloud provide urgent maintenance notifications and incident reports?

 You can view these on the [Notifications page](https://portal.ukcloud.com/notifications) of the UKCloud Portal.
 In addition, you can view Service Status information on the [Service Status page](http://status.ukcloud.com/).